 Those dreams however appear to have fizzled out, the impact of which will become glaring by 2009.

-.
+Developers today are ready to sell properties at a rate which is seen attractive by buyers today.
 Their focus is now on purchase, build and sell off for immediate gains, instead of holding back on structural space and leasing them instead.

 For example, Raheja Corporation has started selling off its office spaces in PUne, Hyderabad and Navi Mumbai.
 Even subsidiary Raheja companies are following the same strategy in Mumbai.